kapilsingh421/GCP-sitewhere/README.md

 # GCP-sitewhere
-The repo is demo for GCp sitewhere IOT on google kubernetes
+The repo is demo for sitewhere IOT on google kubernetes